 In Guyana’s case, this is made more complicated by “oil exploration in the country.
 Although the government of Guyana has been trying to prepare the country for its potential oil rush with new environmental regulations, it will be crucial for Guyana to balance the development of the industry with the objective of preserving its environment and to also recognise that tourism is one of the very few industries that contributes to the country’s GDP and covers much more direct and indirect jobs than other industries.”

-Then there’s the challenges of COVID-19.
+Then there’s the challenge of COVID-19.
 While Guyana’s infection and fatality rates remain low, “it is essential that villages are protected due to their remote location and lack of medical provisions.
 On the other hand, the economic impact especially brought about by the lack of tourism is having a big impact amongst those employed within this sector.”

 As a result, communities are running virtual tours and selling crafts online.
 Looking ahead, the government is working with communities to help them reopen their lodges safely in the near future - offering training on safety protocols, and providing cleaning products and protective equipment to minimise spread of the virus.